-Any business that want to be successful in today’s economy needs to know their relevant KPIs.
+Any business that wants to be successful in today’s economy needs to know its relevant KPIs.
 This is especially true for retailers, who often need to fight for every percentage of profit.
 Don’t neglect the importance of data analysis when running your retail organization.

 Feature Image: Shutterstock.com